-You manually operate the shut-off value to control the flow of fuel from the tank.
-You must close this value when the engine is not running.
-Close this value by hand only to a firm tightness.
-Do not over-tighten.
+You manually operate the shut-off valve to control the flow of fuel from the tank.
+You must close this valve when the engine is not running.
+Close this valve by hand only to a firm tightness.
+Do not overtighten.

-When you open the shut-off valve before starting the engine, turn the handle slowly : otherwise, the check valve will block fuel-flow for a two to three minute period.
+When you open the shut-off valve before starting the engine, turn the handle slowly: otherwise, the check valve will block fuel-flow for a two to three minute period.

-▲ The tank must lock onto the locator pin before the fastener is secured.
+⚠ The tank must lock onto the locator pin before the fastener is secured.
 This is to make sure that the relief valve is in the proper orientation.